nyantropy/Gravitas/ARCHITECTURE.md

 `EcsControllerContext`, and the generic `Scenes` panel lists whatever scenes the application registered.
 Selecting a row issues `GtsCommandBuffer::requestChangeScene(sceneId)`.
-Engine tooling must not hardcode game scene names or keep scene-entity references across scene changes.
+Engine tooling must not hardcode application scene names or keep scene-entity references across scene changes.

 Selection can come from either inspector panels or world picking.
 The world picker uses `ActiveCameraViewStateComponent` plus `BoundsComponent` to raycast